Narathiwat province: Toponymy

 The former name of Narathiwat was Menara (Jawi: منارا), meaning 'minaret' or 'tower' in Malay, the pre-Islamic name is unknown.
 This became Bang Nara (บางนรา) or Bang Nak (บางนาค) in Thai, but was changed to Narathiwat by King Rama VI in 1915.
 "Narathiwat", from the Sanskrit (Nara+adhivāsa), means the residence of wise people.

 History

+Inscribed bricks have been recorded at Khok It, and a Buddha image of Amaravati type at Su-ngai Kolok.

 Historically, Narathiwat was the part of the semi-independent Malay Sultanate of Patani, paying tribute to the Thai kingdoms of Sukhothai and Siamese Ayutthaya Kingdom.
 After the fall of Ayutthaya in 1767, the Sultanate of Patani gained full independence but returned under Thai control during the reign of King Rama I (r.
 1782–1809), 18 years later, and in the early–1800s was divided into seven smaller kingdoms.

 In 1909, Narathiwat was fully integrated into Siam as part of Anglo-Siamese Treaty of 1909 negotiated with the British Empire.
 Along with Yala, Narathiwat was then part of Monthon Pattani.